According to the

 You’ll need a few hours of observation to make sure you aren’t bleeding too heavily or having other complications.
 During this time, you may have some cramping and spotting.

-For pain, you can take acetaminophen (Tylenol) or ibuprofen (Advil) as directed, but ask your doctor first.
-Don’t take aspirin (Bayer), because it can cause you to bleed more.
+For pain, ask your clinician if you can take acetaminophen (Tylenol) or ibuprofen (Advil) and how to take it.
+Avoid taking aspirin (Bayer) or other medications containing aspirin, because it can cause you to bleed more.

-You might feel just fine the next day or you may need a day off before returning to work or school.
-Avoid heavy exercise for one week, as it can increase bleeding or cramping.
+You might feel just fine the next day or you may need a day off before returning to work, school, or other activities.
+It’s best to avoid heavy exercise for a week, as it can increase bleeding or cramping.